 Your wood floors take a beating on a daily basis, particularly if you have pets, children and an active household.
-As enduring and timeless as hardwoods appear, you do have to maintain them, like any other flooring.
+As enduring and timeless as hardwoods appear, you do have to maintain and care for them, like any other flooring.
 When you properly polish wood floors in your Raleigh area home, you keep them beautiful and resilient.
 Using the right products when polishing helps them retain their shine while reducing the appearance of imperfections.

-The first step before you start to polish wood floors is to evaluate the finish.
+The first step before you start to polish hardwood floors is to evaluate the finish.
 If yours feature a protective coating, such as urethane or other waterproof barrier, you can safely polish them.
 If you have unsealed wood floors or a tung oil finish, polish is not your solution.
 Instead, unsealed floors require wax.

 Necessary Tools and Materials to Polish Wood Floors